17/4/2023

 Climate district of Mechelse Vesten

 The Klimaatwijk Mechelse Vesten stands out because it focuses on two different needs.
 It focuses both on the feasibility of developing a heat network along the Vesten, a citywide infrastructure, and on targeted collective renovation of apartment buildings.
 These two complementary dynamics create transformation opportunities at various scales and with different focuses.
-Therefore, the challenge lies in being able to mold these aspects into one coherent transition project.
+The challenge therefore lies in being able to mold these aspects into one coherent transition project.
 This requires both motivated building owners and ambitious administrators.
 Major steps can be taken through a combination of urban projects and triggering individual actions.
-This can only be achieved once the ambitions have been formulated and the objectives become clear.
+This can only be achieved once the ambitions have been formulated and the objectives are clear.

 In addition to technical and spatial strategies, it is essential within this transition task to present a supported project.
 The City of Mechelen is therefore working both on an integral heat strategy for the territory and on a heat coalition in which various stakeholders are gathered and where the transformation process to a fossil-free environment is central.
 Specifically for the Mechelen Vesten, efforts are being made on the VMEs (Associations of Co-owners) of the apartment buildings.
 Since they provide the access to a collective renovation of buildings along the city ring, they occupy an important position.
 Indeed, this collective renovation is extremely necessary.